-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the TOPIX Net Total Return Index.
+The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the MSCI World Climate Paris Aligned Net USD Index.
+In addition the Sub-Fund aims to reduce the carbon intensity of its portfolio by aligning its carbon footprint intensity to the Benchmark.